 Wholesale Banking Operations

-To ensure independence of the Audit function and in line with the best corporategovernance practices, the Internal Audit department functions independently under thesupervision of the Audit Committee of the Board, which reviews performance of the internalaudit department and effectiveness of controls laid down by the Bank and compliance withregulatory guidelines.
+To ensure independence of the Audit function and in line with the best corporategovernance practices, the Internal Audit Department functions independently under thesupervision of the Audit Committee of the Board, which reviews the performance of theinternal audit function and effectiveness controls laid down by the Bank and compliancewith regulatory guidelines.